 Take a look at this list of things you probably didn’t know you could rent.

 Sports & Fitness Equipment

 We’ve all heard about (or seen in our homes) the treadmill or stair climber that slowly morphs into a very expensive clothing rack.
 Instead of getting stuck with a piece of pricey fitness equipment that might not be right for you, try out a few different varieties by renting them first.
 Many retailers also offer sports equipment to rent.
-Renting rather than buying gives you the freedom to find an exercise or sport you know you’ll keep doing, even after the novelty wears off.
+Renting rather than buying gives you the freedom to find an exercise or activity you know you’ll keep doing, even after the novelty wears off.

 Buying books can take up a huge chunk of a starving student’s budget.
 And with publishers constantly pumping out new editions, they typically lose a good chunk of their worth over the course of the semester, so selling them back doesn’t do much good.
 Next semester, trying renting your textbooks instead.
-Renting can save you up to 70% over purchasing.
+Renting can save you up to 70% or more over purchasing.
 Visit Chegg.com to learn more.

 Let’s go camping!
 It sounds like a great idea.
 Until you realize you don’t have a tent, or a camping stove, or sleeping bags or anything else you need to make camping safe and fun.
 Buying all of it in one fell swoop could set you back hundreds of dollars.
 You’re better off renting it the first time you go, then deciding if it’s something you’ll do often enough to warrant investing in your own equipment.

 While renting the groom’s tuxedo has been common practice for years, the bride is expected to walk down the aisle wearing a dress she’s paid hundreds — if not thousands — of dollars for.
 A dress she’ll never wear again, and that will most likely go into storage forever.
 Instead, rent the dress for a fraction of that cost and spend the money on the honeymoon.
 Check out Rent the Runway or Borrowing Magnolia to see the huge range of styles available.